 Your Location: Although the program does not have to be completed within a current location offering, please be aware that there is no guarantee that the program will be offered in the same location again and you may be required to travel to complete the seminars within their designated time frame.

 Accruing Seminar Credits: You can view the credits you have accrued in your account.
 The ICPA also keeps a central database of all attendees' records for all locations.

 ICPA online seminars are exclusively available through our website.
 You will have instant access to the course and notes after registration is complete.
 In order to be marked as attended, you must complete the entire course and pass all quizzes.
 You may start and stop as many times as you need.

-After completion of the 15 in-person seminars and 4 online seminars, you can register for the exam in your account.
+After completion of all required seminars, you can register for the exam in your account.
 The CACCP exam is a comprehensive essay exam and consists of one question from each seminar in the curriculum.
-You will be given 90 days to complete the exam, which is about 40-50 hours of work.
+You will be given 90 days to complete the exam, which is about 50-60 hours of work.